-To reach the extreme levels of performance they do, we assume that the training and eating habits of the world’s elite athletes are extremely strict.
-But how about when it comes to sleep?
+To reach their extreme levels of performance, we assume that the training and eating habits of the world’s elite athletes are extremely strict.
+But what about when it comes to sleep?
 Are there established routines?
 What time do athletes go to bed?
-Do they follow hard and fast rules for how much sleep they need?
+How much sleep do they need?
 And do team and individual athletes have different habits?

-Doctors and healthcare specialists working with Olympic athletes and other professional sportsmen and women all agree – sleep is absolutely vital if they’re to perform at their peak.
+Doctors and healthcare specialists working with Olympic athletes and other sports professionals all agree – sleep is absolutely vital if they are to perform at their peak.
 The connection between how well-rested an athlete is and their physical and cognitive performance is undisputed.
-When we’re asleep our bodies repair muscle tissue, top up stamina levels and help us regain general alertness.
-But do athletes’ sleep schedules differ from sport to sport or depend on varying physical demands?

 - The capacity to make fewer mistakes.

 - Faster reaction times.